-There were no changes in our internal control over financial reporting during the quarter ended June 30, 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting during the quarter ended September 30, 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Disclosure regarding changes, if any, in internal control over financial reporting resulting from the acquisitions described will be included in the annual report in which the Company's assessment that encompasses the acquired business is included.